udemy/PushIOManager_iOS/README.md

 * Sales/Billing: [sales@push.io] (mailto:sales@push.io?subject=Push IO sales inquiry)
 * Telephone: 1-888-PUSHIO-1

-Copyright © 2009 - 2014 Push IO Inc. All Rights Reserved.
-Push IO® is a registered trademark in the United States.
-All other trademarks are the property of their respective owners.
+Copyright © 2014, Oracle Corporation and/or its affiliates.
+All rights reserved.
+Oracle and Java are registered trademarks of Oracle and/or its affiliates.
+Other names may be trademarks of their respective owners.